bexben/colorschemez-display/README.md

 # colorschemez display
 This code takes the most recent tweet from the twitter account @colorschemez, and displays it onto a 2.4" TFT display.
 Editing must be done within the TJpg_Decoder liibrary to match the display hardware.
 Info for that is within the library's documentation, its pretty straightforward.
+Feel free to message me if you have any questions.

 Some parts of this code is used from Bodmer's examples (https://github.com/Bodmer/TJpg_Decoder).
 I marked what was used within the code.
 Slight edits were made as necessary to meet my goals.